-POSITION APPLYING FOR: Environmental RECOMMENDED BY (not required): NAME: Courtney Barnes ADDRESS: mailing: PO Box 44390 Lemon Cove, CA 93244; physical: 24797 Avenue 324 Lemon Cove, CA 93244 HOME PHONE: (559) 730-6056 BUSINESS PHONE: (559) 738-0211 ext.
-0122 E-MAIL: courtney@sequoiariverlands.org INDICATE IF YOU SIT ON ANY OTHER TULARE COUNTY OR CITY BOARD, COMMITTEE OR COMMISSION: No LIST ANY OTHER COMMUNITY INVOLVEMENT: EMPLOYMENT: Sequoia Riverlands Trust, Director of Land Transactions REASON FOR APPLYING: As a resident of Tulare County, and as Director of Land Transactions for Sequoia Riverlands Trust, I have first-hand experience with our region's transportation infrastructure, the environmental impacts of Measure R projects, and the ways that thoughful planning can limit or mitigate these impacts.
-I would welcome the opportunity to bring this prespective to the Citizens' Oversight Committee, and to work with fellow Committee members on solutions that benefit people and nature alike.
-Courtney Barnes October 1, 2021 SIGNATURE DATE SIGNATURE DATE
+POSITION APPLYING FOR: Environme ental ental

+RECOMMENDED BY (not required):

+NAME: Courtney Barnes

+ADDRESS: mailing: PO Box 44390 Lem non Cove, CA 93244; physical: 24797

+Avenue 324 Lemon Cove, C CA 93244

+HOME PHONE: (559) 730-6056 BU USINESS PHONE: (559) 738-0211 ext.
+0122

+E-MAIL: courtney@sequoiariverlands.c org

+INDICATE IF YOU SIT ON ANY OTHER COMMITTEE OR COMMISSION: No R TULARE COUNTY OR CITY BOARD,

+LIST ANY OTHER COMMUNITY INVO DLVEMENT:

+EMPLOYMENT: Sequoia Riverlands Tr rust, Director of Land Transactions

+REASON FOR APPLYING: As a resident of Tulare of County, and as Director of Land Transactions for Sequoia Riverlands Trust,

+I have first-hand experience with our region's transportation infrastructure, the e enviromental impacts of Measure R projects, and the ways that thoughful planning

+can limit or mitigate these impacts.
+I would welcome the opportunity to bring this on solutions that benefit people and nature alike. is prespective to the Citizens' Oversight Committee, and to work with fellow Committee members

+Courtney Barnes SIGNATURE October 1, 2021

+SIGNATURE DATE

-Please return as soon as possible along with a resume to: Tulare County Transportation Authority
+Please return as soon as possible along with a resume to:

+Tulare County Transportation Authority

 Attn: Leslie Davis

 210 N. Church St., Suite B

 Visalia, CA 93291

 PHONE (559) 623-0450 FAX (559)733-6720

 Email submittals will be accepted.

 Send to LDavis@tularecog.org